Eric Wood: Post-playing career

+Wood was named a community ambassador for the Louisville Kings of the United Football League in 2025 upon the team's launch.

 Personal life

 Wood is a Christian.
 He is married to Leslie Wood.
 They have one daughter and one son together.

 Wood created The Evan Wood Fund for John R. Oishei Children's Hospital.
 The fund is named after his brother Evan Wood who had cerebral palsy and died when he was 11 years old.

 Wood is a board member for Kids Cancer Alliance.

+Wood was inducted into the Kentucky Pro Football Hall of Fame in 2020.